DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Introduction

 Proteins are one of the fundamental drivers of work in living organisms.
 Their structures often reflect and directly influence their functions in molecular processes, so understanding the relationship between protein structure and protein function is of utmost importance to biologists and other life scientists.
 Here, we study the interaction between binary protein complexes, pairs of protein structures that bind together, to better understand how these coupled proteins will function \textit{in vivo}.
 Predicting where two proteins will interface \textit{in silico} has become an appealing method for measuring the interactions between proteins as a computational approach saves time, energy, and resources compared to traditional methods for experimentally measuring such interfaces \cite{wells2007reaching}.

 A key motivation for determining protein-protein interface regions is to decrease the time required to discover new drugs and to advance the study of newly designed and engineered proteins \cite{murakami2017network}.
 Towards this end, we set out to curate a dataset large enough and with enough features to develop a computational model that can reliably predict the residues that will form the interface between two given proteins.
-In response to the exponential rate of progress being made in applying representation learning to biomedical data, we designed a dataset to accommodate the need for more detailed training data to solve this fundamental problem in structural biology.
+In response to the exponential rate of progress being made in applying representation learning to biomedical data, we designed a dataset to accommodate the need for more detailed features indicative of interacting protein residues to solve this fundamental problem in structural biology.